 - 1. What are the main sources of law in Australia? - 2.
 How do courts and parliaments make law?
 What are the strengths and weaknesses of each law-making process? - 3.
 Explain the basic court structure in Australia.
+What courts constitute the state court hierarchies?
 What are the functions of the High Court of Australia? - 4.
 Why is it necessary to interpret a statute and what rules do courts apply to interpret a statute? - 5.
-What are the advantages and disadvantages of settling disputes in tribunals?
+What are the advantages and disadvantages of settling disputes in tribunals? - 6.
+We say that Australia has inherited its legal system from the United Kingdom; however, the decisions of the House of Lords and the laws made by the UK Parliament are not binding on the Australian people.
+Explain the validity of laws made by the UK and Australian parliaments and courts.
+Discuss how these laws reflect our legal inheritance. - 7.
+In recent years alternative dispute resolution (ADR) is a preferred way of settling disputes between parties.
+Discuss how the settlement of disputes by ADR differs from that of courts.